cobwebos/docs/articles/azure-stack/azure-stack-manage-storage-accounts.md

   This could mean that the deleted account has already been garbage collected.
 In this case it cannot be recovered.
 See [Reclaim capacity](#reclaim) in this topic.

-## <a name="set-the-retention-period"></a>Set the retention period
+## Set the retention period
+<a id="set-the-retention-period" class="xliff"></a>
-The retention period setting allows an administrator to specify a time period in days (between 0 and 9999 days) during which any deleted account can potentially be recovered.
+The retention period setting allows a cloud operator to specify a time period in days (between 0 and 9999 days) during which any deleted account can potentially be recovered.
 The default retention period is set to 15 days.
 Setting the value to “0” means that any deleted account is immediately out of retention and marked for periodic garbage collection.

 **To change the retention period:**

 1. In an internet browser, navigate to https://adminportal.local.azurestack.external.
-2. Sign in to the Azure Stack administration portal as an administrator (using the credentials you provided during deployment)
+2. Sign in to the Azure Stack administration portal as a cloud operator (using the credentials you provided during deployment)
 3. On the default dashboard – find the **Region management** list and click the region you want to explore – for example **(local**).
 4. Select **Storage** from the **Resource Providers** list.
 5. Click **Settings** at the top to open the setting blade.